OSHChip/oshchip.github.io/products/Flip-Pins_Product.md

 and are unaware that header pins damage the breadboard because they are wider than standard DIP pins.
 PCBs that use Flip-Pins are easier to insert and remove from breadboards, compared to PCBs with header pins.
+Unlike header pins, Flip-Pins are also compatible with IC sockets, see below for examples.
+This has allowed users to create PCBs that are replacements for existing ICs (because they are no longer available) or even upgrades to previous devices.
+These PCBs can then be plugged into existing IC sockets in an existing system.

 Flip-Pin are available in 3 lengths: 8, 14, and 20 pins.
 Other
 lengths can be achieved by either using multiple strips, or removing